 To correctly appear on all screens, the content on your page should fit within 1024 px wide area, marked with a dotted frame.
 A widget outside the dotted frame may not appear on small screens.

 By default, content on the desktop is centered and never scaled.
 The mobile layout of your page is always scaled and centered to fit the screen width.

 Scalable desktop layout#

-Click Scale Layout control on the Viewer tab in Project Settings to automatically scale the content within the dotted frame to the width of a desktop browser window.
+Click Scale Layout control on the Viewer tab in Project Settings to automatically scale up the content within the dotted frame to the width of a desktop browser window.
 You can limit the maximum width of scaling by typing the numeric value in the range from 1024px to 8400px.